slavanga/baseguide/README.md

 ```

 ###Semantic / hybrid grid
 Use the grid mixins to create layouts with custom containers, rows, columns and gutters.
-The example below shows how to create a 15 column grid that has 5 columns starting from the md breakpoint.
+The example below shows how to create a 5 column layout with 15 columns in total.

 ```scss
 .news-container {